tldr-pages/tldr/pages/common/tmux.md

 # tmux

 > Tmux is a terminal multiplexer.
-It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.
-> By default, your tmux prefix is Ctrl-B.  When you see {{prefix}}, use Ctrl-B, if you haven't changed your tmux prefix.
-If you have, use your prefix.
+It allows you to have multiple sessions with windows, panes, and so much more!
 > More information: <https://github.com/tmux/tmux>.

 - Start a new session: